MongoDB ODBC driver Getting Started Guide

 3. In the Data tab, choose ODBC from the Database list.

-Note On 64-bit Windows, the Data tab contains a Force 32 Bit check box.
+Note The Data tab contains a Force 32 Bit check box.
 This is provided for ODBC drivers where only a 32-bit version is available.
 You can leave this check box clear when using the MongoDB ODBC driver.
 (If Force 32 Bit is selected, you will still be able to use the MongoDB ODBC driver, as the driver distribution includes both a 32-bit and a 64-bit ODBC driver.
-However, System data sources configured in the 64-bit ODBC Administrator will not be visible.)
+However, system data sources configured in the 64-bit ODBC Data Source Administrator will not be visible.)

 4. Choose the Connect button.